-Are you a curious traveller looking for some unique things to do in Seoul?
+Are you a curious traveller looking for unique things to do in Seoul?

 How did Seoul turn out to be?